simeaojorge/nodejs-template/README.md

-# personal-online-back
-Backend of personal.online
+# TEMPLATE FOR AN EXPRESS API

+Making easy the development of a next express api

+Jorge David Simeão Júnior
+jorge_simeao@hotmail.com